Billplz/api_slate/source/index.html.md

 </aside>

 <aside class="success">
-  Use <a href="#payment-completion-x-signature-payout-api">X Signature Payout API to validate the response parameter.
+  Use <a href="#payment-completion-x-signature-payout-api">X Signature Payout API to validate the response parameter.</a>
 </aside>

 ## Webhook Rank